bagder/http2-explained/en/part8.md

 Some of the biggest proxy vendors, including HAProxy, Squid and Varnish have expressed their intentions to support http2.

-All through-out 2015, the amount of traffic that is http2 has been increasing.
-In early September, Firefox 40 usage was at 13% out of all HTTP traffic and 27% out of all HTTPS traffic, while Google see roughly 18% incoming HTTP/2.
+All throughout 2015, the amount of http2 traffic has been increasing.
+In early September, Firefox 40 usage was at 13% out of all HTTP traffic and 27% out of all HTTPS traffic, while Google sees roughly 18% of incoming request as HTTP/2.
 It should be noted that Google runs other new protocol experiments as well (see QUIC in 12.1) which makes the http2 usage levels lower than it could otherwise be.